How Many Links Can you Safely Build Per Day?

 Quality Over Quantity

 If you are building links yourself, make sure to focus on the quality of the links instead of the quantity of them.
-By doing this, you will also be able to increase the quantity of backlinks which is safe to build to your website.
+By doing this, you will also be able to increase the number of backlinks which is safe to build for your website.

 We’ve got a whole article on what makes a quality backlink, but a few important things to keep in mind when trying to build links quickly are the linking sites’: